What Is a Meta Description?

 PageImprove makes it quick and easy to update meta descriptions (and other SEO elements) on your site.
 There’s no need to log into your CMS or get a developer’s help each time.

-To install the PageImprove Google Chrome extension, click the “Try it for Free” button on this page.
-Then follow the prompts that appear.
+To install the PageImprove Google Chrome extension, click the “Try It for Free” button on this page.
+Then, follow the prompts that appear.

 Install the code snippet onto your site.
 (Using Google Tag Manager is the quickest way to add it to every page.)

-And voila!
 When browsing your site, open the extension on any page to update its SEO meta description.

 When you’re done writing your meta description, hit the green “Changes” button in the top right corner of your screen.

 Review your draft and hit “Continue to publishing” to save your work.